 Landmark offers investment advisory services to individuals, high net-worth individuals, pension and profit sharing plans, and businesses.
-The relative percentage each type of Client is available on Landmark's Form ADV Part 1.
+The relative percentage for each type of Client is available on Landmark's Form ADV Part 1, which can be viewed at https://adviserinfo.sec.gov/firm/summary/158693.
 These percentages will change over time.
 Landmark generally requires a minimum relationship size of \$500,000, which may be waived or reduced at the sole discretion of the Advisor.